What’s My Case Worth?

 Many times clients ask at the early stage of their accident case, what is the value of their injury case?
 Same for individuals representing themselves and posting questions in some of the web law sites such as AVVO and Lawyer.com, among others.

 Factors Involved in Determining the Value of a Case

 The truth is that at the early stages of the case, it is impossible to know what the value of the case might be.
 There are way too many variables that one would need to know to determine the value and usually, can only be done after treatment is completed.
 Here are some of the factors that we consider in valuing an injury case;

-5. What are the injuries sustained in the accident?
+- 5. What were the injuries sustained in the accident?
 Were there any fractures or is this a soft tissue injury case?
 The more severe the injury, the more value there is to the case

 When injured in a serious accident, rather than being concerned how much money one might expect in settlement, the person should rather focus on getting proper medical care and concentrating on recovering from their injuries.
-Hire as good as a personal injury lawyer as you can find and feel comfortable with, and let the lawyer worry about what the value of the case is.
+Hire a good personal injury lawyer you can trust and let the lawyer worry about what the value of the case is.

 If you have questions about being involved in a serious accident, contact the experienced personal injury lawyers at Karp & Iancu today.